Trevor D. Ruiz

 Interests

-At the moment I work primarily on applications of statistics and data science in biology and ecology through a variety of interdisciplinary collaborations.
-My interests and background in statistics are in methodology for high-dimensional data, model selection, multivariate analysis, and time series analysis, and I especially enjoy applied projects that intersect with these areas.
+My interests and background in statistics are in methodology for high-dimensional data, model selection, multivariate analysis, and time series analysis.
+I especially enjoy applied projects that intersect with these areas.

 I’m eager to work with student collaborators and most of my research agenda is designed with this in mind.
 If you’re interested in working with me, or would like to chat about what that might entail, please get in touch.